Create a

 • Analytics, evidence-based HR (EBHR) approaches

-• Lean, Six Sigma, etc., as business and process improvement systems
+• Lean, Six Sigma, and others as business and process improvement systems

 • Technology, AI, and machine learning applications